DOI-USGS/ISIS3/Public-Release-Process.md

 * Follow the instructions in [CHANGELOG.md](https://raw.githubusercontent.com/USGS-Astrogeology/ISIS3/dev/CHANGELOG.md) for labeling the unreleased changes as being part of this release.

 ### Part F: Create a Pull Request
-* Make a pull request with your local changes into the `dev` or version branch of the repository.
+* Make a pull request with your local changes into the version (i.e., the version number created above) branch of the repository.

-### Part G: Create or update a Version Branch
-Once the PR into `dev` been reviewed and merged:

-* If there is already a version branch (ex: 3.10) for this release, after the changes from previous setps are PR'd into `dev`, cherry-pick them into the version branch for your release, and then make a pull request with this change into the version branch.
-Make sure any other changes needed for the release have also been cherry-picked into this branch.

 * If there is not already a branch for this version, you will need to create a branch for this release off of `dev`.
 Branches are created for each minor (i.e. 3.x or 4.x) version of ISIS, and each then specific release is associated with a minor version (i.e. 3.x.x or 4.x.x) tag on that version branch.
    * To create a new branch, first prepare your local repo by pulling down the merged changes you made earlier (e.g. `git pull upstream dev`)